 7. Bigger (or smaller!) boobs

 Breastfeeding?
 Prepare for your boobs to get huge, especially if they get engorged, and then much smaller again.
 Even if you don’t nurse, your breasts may never return to the way they looked or felt before you were pregnant, Holmström says.
 That’s a normal side effect of all that pregnancy stretching and stress.
-Unfortunately, there’s no natural way to get them to look different unless you’re willing to see a plastic surgeon.
+Unfortunately, there’s no way to get them to look different unless you’re willing to see a plastic surgeon.

 How to deal: Shop for stretchy, supportive bras that are easy to adjust to fit your ever-changing bust.
 (If you’re nursing, we recommend going sans underwire to prevent clogged ducts.)
-Plan to take another shopping trip a few months after you’re done breastfeeding, since you may change sizes again.
+Plan another shopping trip a few months after you’re done breastfeeding, since you may change sizes again.

 Not into the extra stares a bigger bust can draw?
 Go the opposite route and buy some new demure clothes to keep them from being the topic of conversation.
-And if you’re one of those mamas who experiences a little shrinkage, there’s nothing wrong with buying a bra with a little extra padding if that makes you feel more confident.
+And if you’re one of those moms who experiences a little shrinkage, there’s nothing wrong with buying a bra with a little extra padding if that makes you feel more confident.

 8. Postpregnancy paunch

 How to deal: Eating right and exercising can certainly help.
 “I always remind my patients that it took them nearly 40 weeks to gain the weight and for their bodies to make all of these changes, so they can’t expect it to return to normal more quickly than that,” Holmström says.
 In the meantime, some moms love shapewear.
-Others learn to love their new curves.
+Others learn to appreciate their new curves.